 As wildfires continue to cause destruction across the western United States, many Americans are currently living amidst varying degrees of hazardous air quality.
 Learn how to stay healthy in areas with poor air quality, from Osita Onugha, M.D., assistant professor of thoracic surgical oncology at Providence Saint John’s, along with other medical experts, by reading the Vitamin Shoppe article.

 If you frequently have the sudden urgent need to pee, you may have an overactive bladder.
-Learn about the symptoms, causes, and treatments of this urinary condition from Jennifer Linehan, MD, a urologist and associate professor of urologic oncology at JWCI, along with other medical experts, by reading The Healthy article.
+Learn about the symptoms, causes, and treatments of this urinary condition from Jennifer Linehan, MD, a urologist and associate professor of urologic oncology, along with other medical experts, by reading The Healthy article.

 The Washington Football Team Coach, Ron Rivera was diagnosed with cancer and depending on the origin of the cancer, Rivera could have a number of treatment options.
-Learn about immunotherapy and other cancer treatments from Dr. Trevan Fischer, surgical oncologist and assistant professor of surgical oncology at JWCI, by reading the Washington Post article.
+Learn about immunotherapy and other cancer treatments from Dr. Trevan Fischer, surgical oncologist and assistant professor of surgical oncology, by reading the Washington Post article.